Man City humbles Man United 3-0 in the Premier League, Liverpool back on top

 Liverpool left it late again and moved back to the top of the Premier League.

-The defending champion secured a 1-0 win against Burnley and preserved its 100% start to the season thanks to a stoppage-time penalty from Mohamed Salah.
+The defending champion preserved its 100% start to the season thanks to Salah's penalty.

 “We don’t give up.
 We just try to push ourselves and our team to the limit,” Salah told Sky Sports.